All Episodes

 All right.

-Well, also I'd rather argue with you and have you listen to me.
+Well, also, I'd rather argue with you and have you listen to me.

-I do listen to me.
+I do listen to you.

 No, I'll probably call you a blankety blank back.